 As organizations adapt to the changing business landscape, they are leaning more on their IT departments to help maintain business continuity and to make more possible.
-This global pandemic is causing pressure on the way companies manage their workforce, execute on existing and future projects, and, quite simply, keep the business afloat.
+COVID-19 caused pressure on the way companies manage their workforce, execute on existing and future projects, and, quite simply, keep the business afloat.
 And these pressures are changing almost constantly.

 We sat down with Michael Golz, CIO Americas at SAP, to discuss how the IT team at SAP has had to adjust its work.
 We also discussed what CIOs across the nation should pay attention to going forward.
 “We’re obviously in a very special situation,” he says.
 “What it means to be a CIO in today’s business landscape changes week by week.
 As we learn more about the business impact and how companies across the board are reacting to it, we also learn more about how to rethink business processes.
 It’s a fluid situation and everyone needs to remain flexible and adaptable while keeping the health and safety of their entire workforce front and center.
 These are unprecedented times.”

 We talked more about how SAP is remaining flexible and adaptable as well as about what advice he would give to other CIOs working to do the same.

 Sharon: How has COVID-19 affected business at SAP?
 What specific business challenges have you experienced as a CIO, and how are you addressing them?

 Michael: First, it is important to emphasize that the health, safety, and well-being of our employees, customers, and partners is the number one priority for SAP.
 Accommodating the change to a virtual work environment and helping our colleagues through their individual adjustments has been top of mind.